holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

 These instructions tell us that if we want to include this generated UI component in the user interface of our hApp, we need to do some manual work:

-  1. import the component and
+  1. Import the component, and
-  2. tell the UI to display the component.
+  2. Tell the UI to display the component.

 In the next section, we will begin working with our `.svelte` files to build our UI.